 In 2011 we made a scarecrow to scare off any pesky crows, cockatoos and other unwanted visitors!
 Our Hi-Vis Scarecrow outfit was modelled of the Pilbara mining workers.
 He was the winner of the Cancer Council’s ‘Best Scarecrow’ competition!

 In 2015 the EON Foundation started in Yandeyarra.
-We restarted the garden from scratch, guided by the expertise and expereince EON bring.
+We restarted and remodelled our existing school kitchen, guided by the expertise and expereince EON bring.

 The EON Thriving Communities project is a 5 year edible garden project producing healthy fruit and vegetables, with the aim for the garden to be self-sustainable.